-Fall/Spring Due Date 1 Initiator(s) Action to be Taken Documents Needed Sept 15/Mar 5 Area head Area review for candidates seeking early promotion/tenure Letter to dean Sept 20/Mar 10 Dean in consultation with area heads Formation of Promotion Review Committee Oct 1/Mar 23 Candidate Candidate submits promotion and tenure form and supporting documentation to Assistant Dean for Finance & Administration X:\Promotion and Tenure\Promotion and Tenure Form\Promotion and Tenure Form.doc Oct 8/Mar 30 Promotion Review Committee meets and selects referees Oct 15/Apr 6 Chair, Promotion Review Committee and Assistant Dean for Finance & Administration Invitation sent to referees Sample Letters of solicitation\Sample letter of solicitation for appointment with tenure.docx Sample Letters of solicitation\Sample letter of solicitation for promotion and-or continuing appointment.docx Nov 30/Apr 20 Chair, Promotion Review Committee and Assistant Dean for Finance & Administration Referee letters due Jan 31/June 20 Chair, Promotion and Tenure Committee/Assistant Dean for Finance & Administration File to Promotion Review Committee due Mar 1/Aug 21 Chair, Promotion and Tenure Committee Promotion and Tenure Committee Chair's letter due Mar 15/Sept 4 Assistant Dean for Finance & Administration Senior faculty vote due Apr 1/Sept 18 Promotion Review Committee Chair File to Promotion and Tenure Committee due May 1/Oct 18 Promotion and Tenure Committee File to Dean due May 15/Nov 1 Assistant Dean for Finance & Administration File to Provost due
+Fall/Spring Due Date Initiator(s) Action to be Taken Documents Needed Sept 15/Mar 5 Area head Area review for candidates seeking promotion/tenure Letter to dean Sept 20/Mar 10 Dean in consultation with area heads Formation of Promotion Review Committee Oct 1/Mar 23 Candidate Candidate submits promotion and tenure form and supporting documentation to Assistant Dean for Finance & Administration Promotion and Tenure Form Oct 8/Mar 30 Chair, Promotion Review Committee and Assistant Dean for Finance & Administration Promotion Review Committee meets and selects referees Oct 15/Apr 6 Chair, Promotion Review Committee and Assistant Dean for Finance & Administration Invitation sent to referees Sample letter of solicitation and introduction of the College (See pp. 17-19).
+Nov 30/Apr 20 Chair, Promotion Review Committee and Assistant Dean for Finance & Administration Referee letters due Jan 31/June 20 Chair, Promotion Review Committee/Assistant Dean for Finance & Administration File to Promotion Review Committee due Mar 1/Aug 21 Chair, Promotion Review Committee Promotion Review Committee vote and Chair's letter due Mar 15/Sept 4 Assistant Dean for Finance & Administration Senior faculty vote due Apr 1/Sept 18 Assistant Dean for Finance & Administration File to Promotion and Tenure Committee due May 1/Oct 18 Promotion and Tenure Committee Promotion and Tenure Committee vote and Chair's letter and candidate file to Dean due May 15/Nov 1 Dean/Assistant Dean for Finance & Administration Dean's letter and candidate file to Provost due

-1In exceptional cases, the senior faculty may suggest that a tenure track faculty member be reviewed for early tenure and the review can be initiated with the concurrence of the candidate.
+In exceptional cases, the senior faculty may suggest that a tenure track faculty member be reviewed for early tenure and the review can be initiated with the concurrence of the candidate.
 An assistant professor may request to be reviewed for early tenure.
 This request should be made to the area head by Sept.
 1 (or Feb.
 17) and reviewed by the senior faculty by Sept.
 8 (or Feb.
+24).